henrietta-k/adapt-learning-wiki/Course-Localisation.md

 **Command options:**
 - `--format="[csv|raw]"` Choose the format of exported files.
 - `--csvDelimiter="|"` Specify the delimiter used to separate fields in the CSV tables.
 Use a character that is unlikely to appear in the content being exported.
+Defaults to ",".
 - `--masterLang="en"` Defaults to "en".
 Specify the existing course language folder to be exported.
 4. A new folder named "languagefiles" is created.
 It contains the following files with names that reflect the options used with the `translate:export` command: *articles_export_xx.csv*, *blocks_export_xx.csv*, *components_export_xx.csv*, *contentObjects_export_xx.csv*, *course_export_xx.csv*.
 <div float align=right><a href="#top">Back to Top</a></div>